Summary

 - Check for expired antivirus software and uninstall or resubscribe as needed.

-- If you still receive the error continue to Option 3.
+- If you still receive the error, proceed to the next steps.

-- If you no longer receive the error "Key file not found", this could indicate a permission issue to access the software.
+- If you no longer receive the error, this could indicate a permission issue to access the software.

 - Open the Sage 50 desktop icon.